humblesami/react-beginner/README.md

 In app folder you need to do the most only with main.js (Main file of our react-app) and views folder Home.js is a simple react component which returns a view

-I will keep posting the details of coding